-Refunds can be either deposited directly into your bank account, or issued in the form of a Virginia Tax Refund Debit Card.
+Refunds can be either deposited directly into your bank account, or issued as a check.

 How can I check on the status of my refund?

 On this website, you may check the status of your refund at VATAX Online Services.
-Or if you have a touch-tone phone, you may use our Tele-Tax service to check the status of your current tax refund.
-The Tele-Tax service is available by dialing (804) 367-2486.
+Or you may use our Tele-Tax service to check the status of your current tax refund by dialing (804) 367-2486.

-If you filed your return electronically, your refund should be processed within 12 days.
-If you filed a paper return, please wait four weeks from the date you filed your return before contacting the Department.
+If you filed your return electronically, your refund should be processed in about two weeks.
+If you filed a paper return, it could take up to eight weeks to process.
 When contacting us be sure to have a copy of your tax return available since you will need to know the first social security number that appears on the return and the amount of the expected refund.

 I received my refund but it was less than I originally calculated.
 Why?